winstonjs/winston/docs/transports.md

 ### MySQL Transport

-[winston-mysql](https://github.com/charles-zh/winston-mysql) is MySQL plugin for winston logger.
+[winston-mysql](https://github.com/charles-zh/winston-mysql) is a MySQL transport for Winston.

-#### installation

-Creates a table in the database first:
+Create a table in your database first:

 ```sql
  CREATE TABLE `sys_logs_default` (